 In 1953 — Mr. Golden was called to active duty.
 He was able to be assigned to Lackland AFB where he could oversee his business while learning the ins and outs of the military.
 There was fierce competition between the more established uniform companies serving the cadets at OTS.
 Kel-Lac quickly made a name for itself by going above and beyond to serve its customers, even going so far as having the salesmen meet incoming officers at the airport, giving them rides to the base, or showing them around.

-In 1966 — C. John Hancock joined Kel-Lac.
-He became Mr. Golden’s right hand man before purchasing the company in March 2000.
+In 1966 —After serving 10 years in the US Air Force, John Hancock, Sr. joined Kel-Lac.
+He became Mr. Golden’s right hand man.
+For over 34 year.
+Mr. Hancock served as a shining example of customer service.
+He earned the trust of the Golden family, and was able to acquire their family business in March 2000.
 His son, Johnny Hancock, joined Kel-Lac in 1986.
 Chris Hancock, the present day President, joined the company in May 2000 two months after the acquisition of the company from the Golden Family.

 Throughout the 60's, 70's and into the 80's — OTS was the essential sustaining element for company revenue - it was our bread, butter, and toaster.
 It was during this time, that Kel-Lac began to build its strong reputation for service, quality and value among future Air Force leaders.

 In the 80's — the company sought to diversify and was awarded several substantial contracts that helped lead and establish us in new industries.